 I’ve taught thousands of students- and watching the transformation (as well as remembering my own as a student) as they learn to see, work, and see themselves in a new way, is: indescribable.

 Drawing isn’t only a skill, it’s a time and a space where you can tap in and really take an inner journey.
 Adventures happen on paper (or iPad/ tablet) in color, form, shape.

 I’ve been teaching since 1997 (BFA Fashion pattern/draping/sewing) and since 2000 (AAS Fashion drawing, design, portfolio).

-While on the full time faculty, Laura Volpintesta developed Parsons Fashion’s first fully online fashion studio art and design class in 2008 which she still teaches today to students around the world.
+While on the full time faculty, I also developed Parsons Fashion’s first fully online fashion studio art and design class in 2008 which I still teach today to students around the world.

-She’s a teacher who refuses to teach the unrealistic body proportions that she learned to draw as a fashion student.
+I’m a teacher who refuses to teach the unrealistic body proportions that I learned to draw as a fashion student.

 Founded on the belief that the kinder we are to ourselves, the kinder we will be with the outside world, she envisions ethical, beautiful and sustainable fashion practices.

 My first book the Language of Fashion Design on Rockport featuring designers and models from all continents and biographies of designers with unique approaches to design, materials, and business.

 I’m also a homeschooling single mom of 3, trained doula, and singer, primarily of Brazilian jazz, who believes celebration, affirmation, craft, color, joy, and positive energy are fundamental to fashion.

 “Fashion is both a personal and a public service”- Laura Volpintesta